gregturn/gregturn/README.md

 Howdy!

+I am a technical content engineer at Cockroach Labs and LOVE helping people build bigger and better systems!

 I worked on the Spring team for over 13 years as the lead for Spring Data JPA and Spring Web Services.

 I've built mission critical system and battled midnight failures.
-I've released software used by millions aroubd the world.
+I've released software used by millions around the world.

 * When I'm not slinging code as a test-bitten script junky, I'm probably shooting another [YouTube video](https://youtube.com/@ProCoderIO).